gurditsingh/hydeout/_posts/test.md

  - Salting is adding some random prefix or suffix in the original key.
  - Let's assume we have a skewed key called `StockBrandFoo` with the randomness of 10 integers, we can create keys like StockBrandFoo_0, StockBrandFoo_1 ...
 StockBrandFoo_9 here _0,_1 are the salts.
  - Once we created the salted key then we can use in aggregation and key can get spread across multiple nodes due to salting.
  - Next we can do the Two-Phase aggregation.
-In the first phase we can do the aggregation(partital )
+In the first phase we can do the aggregation(we can say partial aggregation) on salted keys.
+In the second phase we can remove the salt and do the final aggregation on the original keys.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NDgzNDA4NSwtMTE3MzYyMzYxNCwtMT
+eyJoaXN0b3J5IjpbODQzNDk1ODUwLC0xMTczNjIzNjE0LC0xMD
-AyNzMyMTgwNywxMjM0Mjg0NDEyLDE1MTU0OTcxNDUsLTg4NDMx
+I3MzIxODA3LDEyMzQyODQ0MTIsMTUxNTQ5NzE0NSwtODg0MzE5
-OTA5NCwtMTg0MzU2Njk2NywtMTQ0MzAxNjU4MCwtNzA0NzY2Nj
+MDk0LC0xODQzNTY2OTY3LC0xNDQzMDE2NTgwLC03MDQ3NjY2MD
-AyLC02OTAyODI2MTYsLTM2MDEzNjU5LDE0ODM1MzQ2OTMsMTc2
+IsLTY5MDI4MjYxNiwtMzYwMTM2NTksMTQ4MzUzNDY5MywxNzYy
-Mjk1OTE1OCwtNjAyOTc3MDU5LDQ0NzU5NzA1Niw5NjU5NzU3Mj
+OTU5MTU4LC02MDI5NzcwNTksNDQ3NTk3MDU2LDk2NTk3NTcyMy
-MsMTM0OTAzMjI4OCwxOTY3MDg5Mjg5LC01Mzk2ODA0MTQsODM5
+wxMzQ5MDMyMjg4LDE5NjcwODkyODksLTUzOTY4MDQxNCw4Mzk4
-ODM0MjkxXX0=
+MzQyOTFdfQ==
 -->